timbru31/PickupArrows/README.txt

 # For help please either refer to the
 # forum thread: http://bit.ly/pathread
 # or the bukkit dev page: http://bit.ly/papagedev
-skeletonsOnly: true
 usePermissions: false
 range: 10.0
+pickupFrom:
+  skeleton: true
+  player: true
+  other: false
-debug: false
+  fire: false

-Permissions (if no permissions system is detected, only OPs are able to use the permissions!)
+Permissions (if no permissions system is detected, only OPs are able to pickup arrows!)
 Only bukkit's permissions system is supported!

 pickuparrows.*
-Description: Includes all permissions
+Description: Includes all sub permissions

-pickuparrows.allow
+pickuparrows.allow.*
-Description: Includes all permissions for wheat
+Description: Includes all permissions for collecting arrows

+pickuparrows.allow.fire
+Description: Allows you to pickup fire arrows

+pickuparrows.allow.skeleton
+Description: Allows you to pickup arrows from skeletons

+pickuparrows.allow.player
+Description: Allows you to pickup arrows from players

+pickuparrows.allow.other
+Description: Allows you to pickup arrows from other sources like a dispenser